vallotlab/scChIPseq/README.md

 The config file **annotation/MSIGdb_classes** contains the MSIG predefined classes (one per line) used in the gene set enrichment step.
 You can modify this file to add or remove MSIG classes in your analysis.
 Check the MSIG db website :http://software.broadinstitute.org/gsea/msigdb .

-The bash script **run.sh** contains the command lines used to produce analysis and most of the figures present in the paper.
+The bash script **run_paper.sh** contains the command lines used to produce analysis and most of the figures present in the paper.
 To run the analysis for the 4 datasets in the paper first download all the matrices and bam files in the repo root.
 Then run:

 ```
 cd <scChiPseq_SOURCE_DIRECTORY>
-chmod 755 run.sh
+chmod 755 run_paper.sh
-./run.sh
+./run_paper.sh
 ```

 # Authors